syncfusion-content/windowsforms-docs/WindowsForms/Gauge/Digital-Gauge.md

 * **Customization Option** - Supports color and visibility customization of all elements.

-* **Visual Style** - Supports rich set of VisualStyle to customize the look and feel.
+* **Visual Style** - Supports rich set of visual styles to customize the look and feel.